matthiaskoenig/neo4sbml/README.md

 ```

 ## Implementation
 The implementation is done in python using `libsbml` for parsing the SBML information and RDF annotations and `py2neo` for creating the cypher statements for creating the graph.
+So for creating the graph from scratch install the requirements and run the scripts in neo4sbml.

 [py2neo](http://py2neo.org/2.0/)
 [libsbml](http://www.sbml.org)

+To work with the database copy the `graph.db` folder in this git into neo4j and restart the database server.

 ## Results
 The resulting graph is available in the `graph.db` subfolder.